 The Ford School PPIA JSI program offers courses focused on improving students’ communication and quantitative reasoning skills, which we believe are vital to set students up for success in graduate programs.
 There are no prerequisite courses, but previous experience in algebra is beneficial for comprehension.
 Students do not receive any course grades, but will receive a detailed qualitative evaluation which can then be included in a graduate application to provide admissions committees with a deeper understanding of the student’s abilities.

 This course covers descriptive statistics, probability theory, probability distributions, sampling distributions, confidence intervals, and hypothesis testing.
 It also includes an introduction to experimental design.
-The emphasis in the course is on preparing competent users and consumers of basic statistics.
+Emphasis in this course is placed on preparing competent users and consumers of basic statistics.

-This course teaches the fundamental concepts in microeconomic theory that are essential as a foundation for the study of public policy, law and international affairs.
+This course teaches the fundamental concepts in microeconomic theory that are essential as a foundation for the study of public policy, law, and international affairs.
 Students learn economic theory in order to model decision-making processes.
-They also learn how to evaluate whether an outcome is good for society and what incentives are needed to achieve a desired outcome.
+Participants will also learn how to evaluate whether an outcome is good for society and what incentives are needed to achieve a desired outcome.
 Each course lecture includes a policy debate where students use economic models to analyze a policy problem and propose solutions.

 PPIA Junior Summer Institute at University of Michigan